MenkeTechnologies/zpwr/README.md

 Alternatively you could invoke the script by Prefix-: `source-file ~/.tmux/control-window` or in the terminal with `tmux source-file ~/.tmux/control-window` in an empty tmux window.

 ## Personal Config
-Startup shell files will source `~/.tokens.sh` so you can put your additional code there.
+Startup shell files will source `~/.zpwr/.tokens.sh` so you can put your additional code there.
 This file will not be overridden with the `getrc` shell function.

 ## Environment Variables
-You can set these environment variables in your `~.tokens.sh` to customize the behavior of the terminal setup.
+You can set these environment variables in your `~/.zpwr/.tokens.sh` to customize the behavior of the terminal setup.
 ```sh
 # Global Environment Variables for ZPWR by MenkeTechnologies
 # More Environment Variables in ~/.shell_aliases_functions.sh at top